Deltacros/ipynb-ai-cli-editor/README_AGENT.md

 5. **Apply**: Update the cell from the file.
     `python notebook_editor.py update <notebook.ipynb> <cell_index> --from-file <temp_file.py>`

+> **Why from-file?** Shells often mangle newlines and indentation when passing code strings directly.
+Using files guarantees exact preservation of your code structure.

 ### Inspecting Outputs

 *   **View Results**: To see what your code printed or returned: